 I’ve been practicing and teaching yoga for over 20 years, and it never ceases to amaze me the results of this work.
 Did you know that 1 in 3 women have anxiety and 60% of those women have chronic pain?
 That’s a lot of women suffering while trying to care for others.

 I’ve been there – an exhausted mom of three holding my breath in pain and anxiety just trying to get through the day.
 I pushed my own needs aside for so many years and it left me in physical and emotional pain, fighting off panic attacks.
 I was scared to ask for help when I so desperately needed it and always felt that I didn’t have time to take care of myself anyway.

-Well, I’ve been reading and working with bodies for over 13 years.
-I teach women how to trust their bodies to keep them safe and live with less pain.
 I help my clients develop practical and accessible tools to calm anxiety and move with ease.
 As a result of this work, women connect with their truest self and gain clarity in how to best take care of their loved ones and themselves.

 My own yoga journey began in 1999 at my local YMCA.
 I fell in love with the practice and connected my mind, body and spirit in new and different ways.
 I found ways to work with my body without punishing it.
 I discovered ways to move that brought me more freedom, mobility and kept me present in the moment.
 In the beginning, yoga was all about the Asana, or poses.
 Yoga has evolved for me over the years, just as I have evolved through pregnancy, aging and living life.